 When shutting down the RESP, and depending on what province you’re in, you could be on the hook to return government grants received over the years.
 The government usually requires repayment if the RESP beneficiary (your child) does not further his or her education after a certain duration.

 Also taxed: all the growth in the RESP.
+These withdrawals are known as Accumulated Income Payments (AIPs) and are taxed at the subscriber’s marginal rate plus an additional penalty tax.
+Non-residents may also face withholding taxes.
 So it’s important to weigh the financial consequences of closing the RESP, and seek financial and tax advice if you do need to make that choice.

 Transfer to a Family Member:

 In some cases, it’s possible to transfer the RESP to a sibling or another relative within the family who is a Canadian resident.
 This option will empower you to keep the money you saved for your children’s education in the family and put it toward post-secondary education in Canada.
-It’s important to know the details of the rules and requirements for transferring them, however, as they can vary from one RESP provider to the next, and depending on the situation.
+It’s important to know the details of the rules and requirements for transferring them; however, as they can vary from one RESP provider to the next, depending on the situation.
+Transfers are subject to beneficiary age limits, relationship rules, and lifetime contribution limits, and may not preserve all government grants.

 Real-World Planning: RESP Portability for Digital Nomads and Remote Workers

 Here’s what often gets overlooked: maintaining an RESP while living abroad is entirely possible if you retain a valid Canadian SIN and maintain a Canadian tax residency status.
 You can continue to contribute, grow your savings, and later use those funds, even if your child decides to study internationally.
-Many global institutions are RESP-eligible, which means your RESP doesn’t have to be restricted to Canadian schools.
+Many global institutions are RESP-eligible, if they are recognized by Employment and Social Development Canada (ESDC) and meet minimum program and enrollment requirements.

 However, families must be proactive in understanding RESP tax implications that may arise if they become non-residents.
 Contributions might still be allowed, but withdrawals—especially Accumulated Income Payments (AIP)—could face higher withholding tax rates.
 This complexity is why planning ahead matters.